tommyettinger/textratypist/README.md

 There are several preconfigured font settings in `KnownFonts`; the documentation for each font getter says what files are needed to use that font.
 This is meant to save some hassle getting the xAdjust, yAdjust, widthAdjust, and heightAdjust parameters just right, though you're still free to change them however you wish.
+The variety of font types isn't amazing, but it should be a good starting point.
+One nice new thing to note is the `KnownFonts.getStandardFamily()` method, which requires having 13 fonts in your assets, but naturally lets you switch between any of those 13 fonts using the `[@Medieval]` syntax (where Medieval is one of the names it knows, in this case for "KingThings Foundation").
+All of these fonts work without a distance field effect, so they won't look as good at very large sizes, but are compatible with each other.

 The license files for each font are included in the same folder, in `knownFonts` here.
 All fonts provided here were checked to ensure their licenses permit commercial use without fees, and all do.
 Most require attribution; check the licenses for details.
-The variety of font types isn't amazing, but it should be a good starting point.

 ## Act now and get these features, free of charge!